dbethune0109/udacity-project-5/README.md

 Neighborhood Map Application

 This application is the 5 th project for Udacity using Knockout, Jquery, HTML, CSS, googlemaps.api, foursquare.api.
+It uses Google Maps with markers to locate some of my favorite places and uses foursquare to give ratings.

 Motivation